CodeWithJV/holochain-challenge-1/README.md

 #### 10. In each agent window, try retrieve both the original create action and the new update action

-You will notice the updated entry contains the latest text you inputted, and the data inside the entry of the original create action is still accessible.
+You will notice the updated entry contains the latest text you inputted, and when you retrieve the hash of the original create action, it is still accessible.

 ## Delete a joke